jacobkap/crimebythenumbers/docs/subsetting.md

 [1] FALSE
 ```

-Note that witn `&` every condition must be true for it to return TRUE.
+Note that with `&` every condition must be true for it to return TRUE.
 With `or` only one condition must be true.

 We can combine logical operators into more complicated expressions.